 And then pick a connection.

 This solves the second issue, but what about the first?
-To do that, we need to use a premium connector called “Response.”
+To do that, we need to use an action called “Respond to a PowerApp or flow.”

 Child Flows can be Requests.